-*The deadline to submit a grant to NCLS is August 11,2017.
+*The deadline to submit a State Aid for Library Construction application to NCLS is August 16, 2021.

 · These are matching grants.
 Libraries may apply for up to 75% of a project.
 We encourage libraries to still show matching funds as close to 50% as possible in case the total award amount for eligible projects exceeds our allocated award amount.
-If this happens, the project may be funded at a reduced percentage and libraries would need to show more than the 25% match (see the North Country Library System Guidelines).
+If this happens, the project may be funded at a reduced percentage and libraries would need to show more than the 25% match (see the North Country Library System Guidelines - COMING SOON).

 · Cost estimates must come from one or more contractors.
 Cost estimates from Architects are not acceptable.

 · The minimum grant awarded is $2,500 for a minimum project cost of $5,000.
 There is no maximum, beyond the obvious.